lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_000_sudoku_solver_initial_state/README.md

 man [e] > Scala 2 to Scala 3 > sudoku solver initial state >
 ```

-- Run the Sodukosolver by executing the `runSolver` command from the `sbt` prompt
+- Run the Sodukosolver by executing the `runSolver` command from the `sbt` prompt.

-- Note that you can stop the application by hitting `Return` in the sbt session
+- Note that you can stop the application by hitting `Return` in the sbt session.

 - Observe sudoku solver in action: you should see the following output: